Professional Tree Mitigation in Tallahassee

 The contractor broke ground on a Monday.
 By Wednesday, the city had issued a stop-work order.
 Two regulated oaks had come down without permits.
 The project sat idle for six weeks while mitigation was negotiated, replanting was designed, and fines were paid.
 The cost of not dealing with the trees properly before breaking ground was four times what the mitigation would have been.

-Miller's Tree Service handles the entire mitigation process.
-Tree inventory, permit application, coordination with city planning staff, replacement planting, establishment care, compliance documentation.
+Miller's Tree Service handles the entire mitigation process as part of our Tallahassee tree service: tree inventory, permit application, coordination with city planning staff, replacement planting, establishment care, compliance documentation.
 We've done it for residential additions in Killearn, commercial developments on Capital Circle, subdivision clearings in southern Leon County, and every situation in between.
 We know the code, we know the reviewers, and we know how to structure a mitigation plan that gets approved efficiently.

 When You Need Tree Mitigation Services